phenixace/TOMG-Bench/README.md

 ### Submit Your Model

 If your model achieves amazing performance on our benchmark and you want to update the leaderboard, please send us your results (including raw files) via our emails.
-We will help you update the leaderboard once we verified the results.
+We will help you update the leaderboard once we have verified the results.

 ## Reference
 ```